algonquindesign-grads/2016/_grads/okai-sean.md

 first_name: "Sean Z"
 last_name: "Okai"

 description: "I am a media enthusiast with a zeal for problem-solving.
 Digital handyman by day, pixel seller at night.
-Also a highly ranked wafer connoisseur"
+Also a highly ranked wafer connoisseur."

 email: "hello@seanzokai.ca"